techno-nerd/ML_101_Course/08 Neural Networks/README.md

-In this lesson, we will look at one of the most important architectures, neural networks.
-They are made up of interconnected nodes that resemble the structure of the human mind.
+In this lesson, we will look at one of the most important architectures: neural networks.
+They are made up of interconnected nodes that loosely resemble the structure of the human mind.

 Here is a visualisation of a simple neural network.